Manithan (1987 film): Plot

-The story revolves around Raja, who grows up in juvenile detention due to hitting his teacher by a table weight for falsely calling him a thief due to the only reason he was born on a No Moon Day.
-He was born to a superstitious father who believes that a person born on a No Moon Day will surely turn criminal.
-When his imprisonment years are over, he joins the People Welfare Organisation in a local community and helps the needy people.
+The story revolves around Raja, who grows up in juvenile detention due to hitting his teacher with a table weight for falsely calling him a thief because he was born on Amavasya, a No Moon Day.
+He was born to a superstitious father who believes that a person born on Amavasya will surely turn into a criminal.
+When his imprisonment years are over, he joins the People Welfare Organisation in a local community and helps needy people.
 In due course, he gets enemies due to his good deeds.
 The rest of the story forms on how Raja succeeds over his enemies and disproves the false claims on him and the superstitions and prejudice that surrounded him.